 Where would this happen?

-The LPA will publish all the ‘call for sites’ submission on 4th November 2019; at this point the general public will be able to view the vision document for the proposal.
-This document will set out the broad ‘search’ area.
+The LPA published all the ‘call for sites’ submissions on 4th November 2019; at this point the general public were able to view the vision document for the proposal.
+This document sets out the broad ‘search’ area.
 But as per the previous press release states, the search area is land to the east of Lenham/Lenham Heath.

 However, the proposals are high level at this stage, and more detailed survey work to be undertaken over the coming months will ultimately inform the exact locations and scale of any development potential.

 What if my home is in the search area?

 The Council is presently at the very early stages of evolving ideas for the new Garden Community, and it will be very much an iterative process.
 Should the proposal gain traction in the Local Plan Review, a high-quality firm of designers/master planners would be engaged to commence the process of creating a landscape-led masterplan for the proposed new community.

 A cornerstone of the designer’s brief would be that around 50% of the land within the new community would be non-residential, and this would include a variety of ‘green space’ to include; a country park, sports pitches, recreation grounds, village greens and enhanced biodiversity and wetland landscapes.